Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: Numerical Results

-The parameters that are used in both the preventive and the corrective control formulations include the cost coefficients, i.e., $\bm c_i$, $\bm c_i^r$ and $\bm c_i^{\mathrm{voll}}$.
-The linear cost coefficient for each generator is directly used for $\bm c_i$.
-As for the ramping and value of lost load's cost coefficients, they are set to $\bm c_i^r = 10\% \times \bm c_i$ and $\bm c_i^{\mathrm{voll}} = 10.0 \times \max_i(c_i)$.
-Note that $\bm c_i^{\mathrm{voll}}$ does not vary with $i$.
-In all the formulations presented in this paper, we do not explicitly differentiate up and down ramping for generators.
-Nevertheless, in all our implementations we treat up and down ramping differently, i.e., when a generator ramps up for an outage scenario $s$, we cost the excess generation using the cost $\bm c_i$ in addition to the ramping cost.
-We do not do so when a generator down ramps.
+We use the RTS-GMLC system \cite{barrows2019ieee}, artificially geo-located in the southwestern part of the United States.
+This synthetic system consists of 73 buses and 120 transmission lines.
+We consider both load factors of $1$ (base case) and $1.05$ (higher loading).
+The linear cost coefficient for each generator in the test case is directly used for $\bm c_i$ in Problems \eqref{eq:preventive}, \eqref{eq:corrective}.
+The ramping and value of lost load's cost coefficients are set to $\bm c_i^r = 10\% \times \bm c_i$, and $\bm c_i^{\mathrm{voll}} = 10.0 \times \max_i(c_i)$, respectively.
+In our formulation, when a generator ramps up, we cost the excess generation using $\bm c_i+\bm c_i^r$, whereas we cost down ramping using only $\bm c_i^r$.
 This is because ramping generators up should be more expensive than ramping them down.
-To model this setup, one can change the objective coefficients and the formulations to treat up and down ramping differently for meeting an operator's needs.
-Furthermore, in the PH algorithm, the primal and dual tolerances for the termination criteria are set to $10^{-3}$ and $10^{-2}$, respectively.
-Finally, the budget on the number of lines that can be controlled, namely $\bm \beta$, is set to 5 for all the computational experiments.
+In the PH Algorithm \ref{algo:ph}, the primal and dual tolerances for the termination criteria are set to $10^{-3}$ and $10^{-2}$, respectively.
+Finally, the number of lines that can be controlled ($\bm \beta$) is set to 5 for all the computational experiments.

+For the PSPS scenario generation procedure described in Section \ref{subsec:line-outages}, we utilize line failure risk values generated in \cite{rhodes2020balancing} and depicted in Fig.~\ref{fig:risk}.
+These risk values are transformed into probabilities of line failures using a combination of normalization and thresholding. $n$ PSPS scenarios are then generated with a maximum of $\bm m$ line-shotoffs each, by sampling.
+In all our computational experiments the value of $\bm m$ is set to $4$.
+The pseudo-code for generating scenarios is given in Algorithm \ref{algo:scenario-generation}.
+Note that a higher risk threshold (higher confidence in current risk) restricts the PSPS scenarios to fewer lines.